Generalized Incremental Learning under Concept Drift across Evolving Data Streams: Introduction

-Previous research has demonstrated the effectiveness of concept drift adaptation techniques in managing changing data distributions~\cite{jiao2022dynamic}.
-However, the majority of these methods are designed for individual streams with delayed labels, which limits their generalization in more complex drifting scenarios.
-For example, in autonomous driving systems, multiple sensors or cameras may capture multiple real-time data streams to assist in final decision-making simultaneously, while these data streams exhibit diverse distributions due to the various sources.
+Previous research has demonstrated the effectiveness of concept drift adaptation techniques in managing changing data distributions.
+However, the majority of these methods are designed for individual streams with delayed labels, which limits their generalization in more complex drifting scenarios~\cite{song2021learning,yu2026drift}.
+For example, in a sophisticated e-commerce platform, the recommendation engine aims to provide highly personalized and timely suggestions to users.
+To achieve this, it simultaneously ingests and processes multiple data streams, each with distinct characteristics and data distributions~\cite{he2024invariant,zhang2023invariant}.
 Furthermore, although data collection is relatively straightforward, the labeling process involves significant time and labor costs, resulting in a hybrid scenario where numerous labeled and unlabeled streams arrive concurrently.
-To address this situation, multistream classification has been introduced, involving both labeled and unlabeled data streams with concept drifts~\cite{chandra2016adaptive,yu2024online}.
+To address this situation, multistream classification has been introduced, involving both labeled and unlabeled data streams with concept drifts~\cite{yu2024online}.
 This task aims to predict the labels of the target stream by transferring knowledge from one or multiple labeled source streams, while also handling the concept drift problem.
 However, these studies have overlooked a key issue in real-world applications: learning occurs continuously on incoming data streams, which may contain both data from new classes and new observations of old classes~\cite{he2020incremental,jiao2025otl}.
-For example, in autonomous vehicles, the decision system needs to continually learn new objects while also retaining knowledge of those it has encountered previously.
+For example, on an e-commerce platform, the recommendation system must learn to suggest products from newly introduced categories or brands while retaining its knowledge of a user's established preferences for existing ones.